frederic-perez/AmE-dictionary/data/dictionary.md

 __grouch__ _v_ Show one’s unhappiness or critical attitude. _Syn_ grumble, scold _He always grouches about his job, but deep down he really loves it._
 __grouchy__ _adj_
 __ground chuck steak__
+__ground effect__ _n_ Apparent increase in aerodynamic lift experienced by an aircraft flying close to the ground.
 __ground game__
 __ground zero__ _n_ :two::hammer:
 __ground__ _v_ :two: __4a__ To prevent (an aircraft or a pilot) from flying. __b__ :dart: _informal_ To restrict (someone) especially to a certain place as a punishment.